Become a Foster Family

 - Quarantine your foster animals for 14 days to prevent disease spread, as required

-- Kitten-proof your home to reduce potential safety hazards
+- Kitten/puppy-proof your home to reduce potential safety hazards

 - Maintain a peaceful, loving environment for the foster animals and spend quality time socializing them

 - Utilize the emergency contact number for after-hour emergencies

 - Maintain communication with the Foster Program Coordinator

 - Commit to the entire foster period with the animal